SEAbdulbasit/reflective-ui-kmm/README.md

 ## Contributing

 Contributions and feedback are highly encouraged.
 If you have alternative approaches, optimizations, or improvements, feel free to create a pull request.
-Together, we can find the most effective and efficient way to implement transparent UI in Compose Multiplatform.
+Together, we can find the most effective and efficient way to implement a transparent UI in Compose Multiplatform.

 ## Example Screenshot

 ## Demo
 https://github.com/SEAbdulbasit/reflective-ui-kmm/assets/33172684/59bb18a5-4f87-4081-9e7a-039ef635ee9f

+## Live
+You can find live [here](https://seabdulbasit.github.io/reflective-ui-kmm/)